FAQs

 • Mailed Payments: Check, Money Order, Cash

 • Full tuition will be due in early to mid-May depending on the date of enrollment and the term in which the student is enrolled.
 After the student is enrolled, in a few weeks, the family will receive an invoice for the remaining balance of the tuition if tuition was not initially paid in full at enrollment.
-Invoices will outline the payment due date, which is typically 30 days before the start of a term, and will provide instructions for submitting partial or full payment up until the due date indicated.
-Late payments will incur a $35 late payment fee.
+Invoices will outline the payment due date, which is typically 30 days before the start of a term and will provide instructions for submitting partial or full payment up until the due date indicated.

 • To enroll and reserve your place in the program, admitted students will be required to pay a nonrefundable $1500 deposit.
 Students may also be asked to pay their full tuition balance depending on the enrollment and program start dates.
 For those preferring to pay in installments, an invoice for the remaining balance of the tuition will be sent within two weeks of the deposit submission.
 Tuition may be paid via credit card or ACH payment by the invoice due date.
 Families may access their accounts and submit as many payments as necessary until the invoice is paid in full.
 All payments must be received by the due date indicated on the invoice: 30 days before the start of the term.
 If the deposit is not received by the designated date on your acceptance letter, the offer of admission may be revoked or your application may move to the waitlist and only if a space becomes available in the next review, will an offer be extended.